-A WBC count is a test to measure the number of white blood cells (WBCs) in the blood.
+A WBC count is a blood test to measure the number of white blood cells (WBCs) in the blood.

-Most of the time you do not need to take special steps before this test.
-Tell your doctor the medicines you are taking, including ones you buy without a prescription.
+Most of the time, you do not need to take special steps before this test.
+Tell your health care provider the medicines you are taking, including the ones without a prescription.
 Some drugs may change the test results.

 The normal number of WBCs in the blood is 4,500 to 11,000 WBC per microliter (4.5 to 11.0 × 109/L).

 A lower than normal WBC count may be due to:

-HIGH WHITE BLOOD CELL COUNT
+HIGH WBC COUNT

-There may also be other less common reasons for this result. .
+There may also be less common reasons for abnormal WBC counts.

 Drugs that may lower your WBC count include: